Bira/octopus-carnival/_drafts/wir-mm2-4e-ankheg.md

 damages and grabs (Acrobatics DC 16 or Athletics DC 14 to escape).
 It can only grab one victim at once, but **Mandible Carry** allows it to move normally with a grabbed victim.
-If the victim struggles too much the ankheg can also **Gnaw and Scuttle** (vs. AC) as a minor action, which does physical damage and ongoing acid damage (save ends) in addition to allowing the monster to shift 2 squares.
+If the victim struggles too much the ankheg can also **Gnaw and Scuttle** as a minor action, which requires an attack roll and does physical damage and ongoing acid damage (save ends) in addition to allowing the monster to shift 2 squares.

 The ankheg can put a lot of distance between itself and its victim's buddies in a single turn by using a double move and spending a minor action on Gnaw and